peterljin/peterljin.github.io/_pages/advocacy.md

 ### Classics for a Cause, Student Executive Director

-I've led and helped organize an annual music and dance concert that raises money for instruments, music lessons, and scholarships for disadvantaged music students.
+I've led and helped organize an annual music and dance concert that raises money for instruments, music lessons, and scholarships for disadvantaged students.